Most popular

 Clay provides such strong force that plants can’t pull all the water away from it, which makes silt particles the ultimate ingredient for plant-available water storage — they hold large quantities of water but also release it to plant roots (Figure 3).

-READ ALSO: What is used to rotate the magnet in the generator?
+READ ALSO: What is context in the Django?

 Why clay soil has more water holding capacity?